-Like many facets of architecture and home design, windows eventually show their age.
-Certain styles become outdated, older frame materials often lose their integrity and outdated hardware inevitably degrades.
+Like many components of architecture and home design, windows eventually show their age: Certain styles become outdated, older frame materials often lose their integrity and outdated hardware inevitably degrades.
 When it comes to hardware, no area is this gradual failure more common and problematic than crank mechanisms.
-Despite the fact that window cranks have been a staple of casement window design for years, these mechanisms are unreliable, outdated and have a high propensity to fail.
-Read on to learn more about why crank operated casement windows are mechanically flawed and how Magic Window Innovations revolutionized the casement window by embracing, and patenting, a fully crankless design.
+Despite the fact that window cranks have been a staple of casement window design for years, these window crank mechanisms are unreliable, outdated, and have a high propensity to fail.
+Read on to learn more about why crank-operated casement windows are mechanically flawed and how Magic revolutionized the casement window by embracing and patenting, a fully crankless design.

 To Start, What is a Casement Window?

 Before getting into the window crank mechanism itself, it’s important to understand the style of window which they most commonly control.
 Casement windows are the most popular example of operable windows.

 - In contrast to a fixed window, operable windows are able to open and close in a variety of ways based on the window’s style.